 What could happen if something goes wrong?

 Amazon’s Ring security cameras and video doorbells are the most widely used home video cameras in many parts of the world today.
 As one expert from US privacy org the Electronic Frontier Foundation put it, "Ring has steadily been becoming one of the largest surveillance apparatuses in the nation.”
-And as wise comic book prophet Stan Lee reminds us, “With great power comes great responsibility.”
+And as wise comic book profit Stan Lee reminds us, “With great power comes great responsibility.”
 Has Amazon Ring lived up to that great responsibility?
 No, they haven’t.
 And if you’re checking in to see if, in 2023, Ring has improved their privacy practices after sooo very many complaints, the short answer is no, not enough.

 Then there is the problematic relationship Ring has with law enforcement where questions of racism, warrantless surveillance, and police overreach still linger.
 While Amazon says they are distancing themselves from law enforcement access to users' video and requiring more transparency in the process, they are still facilitating law enforcement access with this product and the Neighbors app and that leaves us concerned.
 They also admitted in 2022 they still share video with law enforcement without users’ permission in some circumstances.
 And even when Ring does require a court order, that often doesn’t give Americans as much protection as you’d think.
 That’s because Ring doesn’t have a good track record of pushing back on far-reaching warrants for their users’ video recordings of and inside their homes.
 That really worries us since Ring reportedly receives thousands of search warrants each year -- a number that’s growing.

 There is also the question of privacy violations of the neighbors of people who use home surveillance cameras -- not just Ring but all of home surveillance cameras.
 A recent court case in the UK highlighted this when a woman sued her neighbor for infringing on her privacy when his Ring security cameras were found pointed at her home.
 Not only could his cameras see her, they could also listen to her as well.
 She won her case and $137,000.

 Tips to protect yourself